marcinofulus/Ekonofiz/ARF2/source/tech.rst

 Log-zwroty są ze sobą nieskorelowane.
 Gdyby było inaczej to predykcja ceny była by zbyt prosta i teoretycznie prowadziła by do możliwości arbitrażu.
-Sprawdźmy, że tak jest rzeczywiscie:
+Sprawdźmy, że tak jest rzeczywiście:

 .. sagecellserver::